Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 1989, éQuation

-My group is present in several European countries, develops fascinating products and employs nineteen full-time staff.
+My group was present in several European countries, developing fascinating products and employing nineteen full-time staff.
+Then came the discovery of éQuation, loudspeakers that will make me happy for decades!

 A nice example of a "bean counter" :)